comegrant/dbt_docs_test/projects/data-model/transform/README.md

 When everything works as it should you can create a pull request in GitHub and assign reviewers.
 When a pull request is created the models you have created will be moved to our the schemas in our developoment workspace.
 After the PR is merged it will be moved to the test workspace.
 After this it will be moved to the prod workspace when some of the admins approve the deployment.

 >[!NOTE]
->Eventhough you should not create a pull request before the code are finished and tested you should still create commits and push when making changes.
+>Even though you should not create a pull request before the code are finished and tested you should still create commits and push when making changes.
 Pushing the code will make sure that its stored online and not only locally on your computer.
-Doing commits make it possible to go back in time in your code, i.e. everytime you do a commit you save a new version of your code which can be reverted back to later if needed.
+Doing commits make it possible to go back in time in your code, i.e. every time you do a commit you save a new version of your code which can be reverted back to later if needed.

 >[!TIP]
 >If you want to see how your code looks in Github, but are not ready to create a pull request yet you can create a [draft pull request](https://github.blog/news-insights/product-news/introducing-draft-pull-requests/)